FreePYQ logoFreePYQ

 Explanation:

 This question requires deciphering a code language where certain symbols correspond to specific letters or numbers.
-The key is to establish the substitution pattern from the given examples.
-The correct answer adheres to the identified rule, whereas distractors might alter the mapping or introduce inconsistencies.
+Key point: to establish the substitution pattern from the given examples.
+The correct answer adheres to the identified rule, whereas other choices might alter the mapping or introduce inconsistencies.
 By systematically replacing each symbol with its decoded equivalent, the solution emerges through careful comparison and application of the code's logic.

 Question 57